Three Americans killed in Kabul hospital attack

-KABUL Three Americans were killed on Thursday when a security guard opened fire at a Kabul hospital funded by a U.S. Christian charity, the latest in a spate of attacks on foreign civilians in Afghanistan.
+KABUL Three Americans were killed on Thursday when a security guard opened fire at a Kabul hospital funded by a U.S. Christian charity, in the latest of a spate of attacks on foreign civilians in Afghanistan.

 The attacker, a policeman employed as a security guard at the Cure Hospital, was captured, the ministry said.
 The Taliban have claimed responsibility for similar attacks this year, but made no comment about Thursday's shooting.